hughobrien/zfs-remote-mirror/README.md

 ZFS Remote Mirrors for Home Use
 ===============================
-**Update: Now with pre-built ZFS RaspberryPi image!
+**Update: Now with pre-built ZFS Raspberry Pi image!
 Jump to the Appendix for more information.**

 **ECC Update: The requirement for ECC memory with ZFS is a little contentious, more information in the Appendix.**